 Students receive support in identifying and developing career and vocational interests and may be offered opportunities for work experience.

-Learners will have the opportunity to take part in various activities such as educational trips and visits, guest speakers and charity fundraising.
+Learners will have the opportunity to take part in various activities such as educational trips and visits, guest speakers, charity fundraising and work experience.

-A range of assessments including practical, written, computerised, online, oral, coursework, and portfolios.
+A range of assessments methods are used including practical, written, online, oral, coursework and portfolios.

-While on the What Next course, learners can improve their grades, achieving Entry Level and Level One qualifications which then enable them to progress to mainstream programmes and employment.
+While on the What Next course, learners can improve their grades, achieving Entry Level and Level 1 qualifications which then enable them to progress to mainstream programmes and employment.